No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Methodology

-\subsubsection{\textbf{Uncertainty-Aware Prior Fusion block (UAPF)}}
+\subsubsection{Uncertainty-Aware Prior Fusion block (UAPF)}

-For the $K$-shot situation, existing FSS methods~\cite{tian2020prior,min2021hypercorrelation,chen2024visual} often resort to multiple one-shot inference followed by ensemble.
+For the $K$-shot situation, existing FSS methods~\cite{tian2020prior,min2021hypercorrelation} often resort to multiple one-shot inference followed by ensemble.
 While straightforward, it fails to fully exploit the rich information contained in the varied support samples.
 In contrast, our framework views the varying quantities of support samples as different viewpoints on the query.
 This insight motivates the development of an Uncertainty-Aware Information Fusion module, empowered by mean-covariance representations.
-As illustrated in Figure~\ref{fig:BAFT-UAFT}, the UAPF block operates on the unified representations obtained by BAFT block to each annotated support-query pair.
-For layer $l$, Let $\{p_1^l, p_2^l, \ldots, p_k^l \}$ denote the $k$ transformed priors (including $p_v^{aff}$ and $p_t^{aff}$) corresponding to the $K$ support-query pairs.
+As illustrated in Fig.~\ref{fig:BAFT-UAFT}, the UAPF block operates on the unified representations obtained by BAFT block to each annotated support-query pair.
+For layer $l$, let $\{p_1^l, p_2^l, \ldots, p_k^l \}$ denote the $k$ transformed priors (including $p_v^{aff}$ and $p_t^{aff}$) corresponding to the $K$ support-query pairs.
 The UAPF block computes the mean prior $\mu^l(p)$ and the variance prior $\Sigma^l(p)$ at each layer as follows:

 The variance prior $\Sigma^l(p)$ quantifies the level of variability and uncertainty associated with the fused information.
 In the extreme case of 1-shot learning, the UAPF block employs data augmentation techniques to expand the single support sample into multiple samples, enabling the computation of variance.
-Additionally, we select fixed number of priors as extra outputs of the UAPF block.
+Additionally, we select a fixed number of priors as extra outputs of the UAPF block.
+While BAFT and UAPF employ simple operations, their parameter-free design is crucial for achieving backbone flexibility and support sample adaptability.

-\subsubsection{\textbf{Unified Quality-aware Diffusion-based Decoder (UQDD)}}
+\subsubsection{Unified Quality-aware Diffusion-based Decoder (UQDD)}